zoomsphere/ngx-store/README.md

 **Note**: Please don't ngx-store circular structures as this library uses JSON.stringify to encode data before saving.

 **Note**: When you change prefix from '' (empty string) old values won't be removed automatically to avoid deleting necessary data.
-You should handle it manually or set clearType to 'all'.
+You should handle it manually or set clearType to 'all' for some time.

 **Contributions are welcome!**